-This section goes over the theological questions concerning the nature of God, what He does and why.
+This section goes over the theological questions concerning the nature of God and the attributes of God.

 How Does God Reveal Himself?

 God reveals Himself in many different ways and through various sources.
 The Bible teaches up that God reveals Himself in a universal manner, equally to all people; and to individuals, He appeals to each man according to the type of person that they are.

 Revealed To All People

 Through Nature, He reveals His Divine attribute to everyone:

 For his invisible attributes, namely, his eternal power and divine nature, have been clearly perceived, ever since the creation of the world, in the things that have been made.
 So they are without excuse. – Romans 1.20

 “For when Gentiles who do not have the Law do instinctively the things of the Law, these, not having the Law, are a law to themselves, 15 in that they show the work of the Law written in their hearts, their conscience bearing witness, and their thoughts alternately accusing or else defending them…” – Romans 2.14-15

 God reveals Himself through His Word: